dirkgroenen/simple-jQuery-slider/README.md

 $(document).ready(function(){
 	// Default options
 	var options = {
-		slidesContainer: '.slider', // The div that contains the slides
 		slides: '.slide', // The name of a slide in the slidesContainer
 		swipe: true,	// Add possibility to Swipe > note that you have to include touchSwipe for this
 		slideTracker: true, // Add a UL with list items to track the current slide